julianandrews/sgf-render/README.md

 └── v1, 3-3
 ```

+The `query` subcommand also supports a few options useful for providing machine
+readable output suitable for scripting.
+See `sgf-render query --help` for more
+information.

 ### Text output

 You can generate a text only diagram suitable for use from the terminal with